tiffany76/courtgrabber-docs/docs/user_guide.md

 # User Guide

 The following user guide walks you through how to use Courtgrabber from the command line.
+You'll want to install Courtgrabber first; the [Getting Started page](./getting_started.md) tells you how to do that.
 If you would like to learn more about the Courtgrabber REST API, please refer to the [developer guide](./api_reference.md).

 ## Logging into Courtgrabber